CCM500. Copyright Law for Librarians and Info Pros

 Course assessment, exercises and discussions will measure and evaluate the degree of understanding that participants achieve during the learning process.

-This online course is one of eight required courses for SLA’s Click University Certificate in Copyright Management: Principles and Issues.
+This online course is one of eight required courses for SLA’s Click University Certificate in Copyright Management.
 CCM100 and CCM200/201 are recommended, but are not required, to be taken before this course.
 There are no prerequisites for non-certificate participants, who many take any certificate course(s) à la carte.

 What people are saying about the value of the copyright management courses: